yarakyrychenko/yarakyrychenko/README.md

 ### 👩‍💻 More about me

 In May 2022, I graduated summa cum laude from [New York University](https://www.nyu.edu) with a double major in Mathematics (Honors) and Psychology.
-My math thesis explored data-driven solutions to elliptic partial differential equations and numerical matrix inversion techniques more broadly.

 I was an associate research scientist at [Tessa West](https://tessawestlab.hosting.nyu.edu) and [Jay Van Bavel](https://www.jayvanbavel.com/lab)'s labs, where I mainly used data science techniques to study group processes.
 I'm passionate about advancing and supporting women in science and technology.
 I write about data science, education, and life on [Medium](https://medium.com/@k.yara).
 I grew up in Kyiv, Ukraine, and my native languages are Ukrainian and Russian.

 ⚡ Read my recent posts about [social media and the war in Ukraine](https://www.thescholar.online/post/scrolling-through-war-how-social-media-empower-ukrainians-to-stand-together-against-adversity), [natural language processing of conversations](https://medium.com/nyu-ds-review/how-to-do-natural-language-processing-of-conversations-in-python-with-convokit-b95b700b8256) and [my top-three advice for college students](https://medium.com/@k.yara/i-graduated-nyu-22-here-are-the-3-things-i-wish-someone-told-me-my-freshman-week-1b1d7207a598).